Analyze the market sentiment directly in the MT4 terminal with the advanced OrderBook indicator.

-- Left-side order book displays all pending orders, including Take Profits and Stop Losses.
+- Left-side order book, which displays all pending orders, including Take Profits and Stop Losses.

-- Right-side order book shows currently open trades of market participants.
+- Right-side order book, which shows currently open trades of market participants.

 The order books further divide into quarters, each of which displays a specific order type, such as Sell Limit, Buy Stop, Profit Sellers or Loss Buyers, etc.

-By analyzing this sort of information and resorting to various patterns of the market crowd behavior, you can make complete trading decisions.
+By analyzing this kind of information and resorting to various patterns of the market crowd behavior, you can make complete trading decisions.

 Trading With the OrderBook Indicator

 First of all, you should understand that Order Book does not generate clear-cut signals like, for example, some indicators that draw arrows on the chart indicating Buy or Sell recommendations.

 When it comes to the Order Book, the market analysis comes down to searching for existing or non-existing abnormal clusters among sellers and buyers.

 The basic algorithm for the market analysis using the Order Book is as follows:

 - Clusters of sellers’ Stop Losses attract the price;